kquinsland/hidrate-spark-qi-charging/README.md

 > **Warning**
 > Tolerances are _tight_ and the shapes/dimensions need to be as precise as possible so print as slow as you need to in order to achieve this.
+> Parts were designed with a `.15mm` tolerance in mind.
+Print parts out on a printer that can meet or exceed this.

 In the suggested print orientation, the amount of support material is negligible.
 I opted for support material for the 4 screw recesses on the 'bottom' component.
 The additional time/material cost was insignificant and it resulted in a much 'cleaner' hole which is preferable as this design does not permit any error here; the screw recesses need to be 100% clear of material or the screws will not sit flush!